Philip Kolvin KC

-Philip is one of the country’s most eminent licensing QCs.
-His practice spans all fields of licensing, including alcohol and entertainment, gambling, sexual entertainment, taxis, sport and the security industry.
+Philip is one of the country’s most eminent licensing KCs.
+His practice spans all fields of licensing, including alcohol and entertainment, gambling, sexual entertainment, taxis, sport, caravans and the security industry.
 He acts across the board for national and independent operators, national regulators, local authorities and local residents and community groups.

 He has been ranked in the top tier for licensing in the Legal 500 and Chambers directories for many years.
 As one client put it, “There isn’t anyone who comes close to his stature” (Legal 500 2020)

-He is Patron of the Institute of Licensing, the professional body for licensing practitioners, a board member of the Sports Grounds Safety Authority and an Associate Fellow of Westminster University’s Centre for Law, Society and Popular Culture.
-He is also a Recorder of the Crown Court, sitting as a Judge in jury trials in the Crown Court on a part-time basis.
+He is Patron of the Institute of Licensing, the professional body for licensing practitioners, and an Associate Fellow of Westminster University’s Centre for Law, Society and Popular Culture.
+He is also a Recorder of the Crown Court.

 Philip is a leading practitioner in all the main fields of licensing.